jan-christiansen/page/index.markdown

 ---
 title: About
-published: 2017-02-04
+published: 2017-03-20
 ---

 I am a professor of computer science at the
 [Flensburg University of Applied Sciences](http://www.hs-flensburg.de).
-I am interested in programming languages as well theoretical and practical aspects of programming and software verification.
+I am interested in programming languages as well as theoretical and practical aspects of programming and software verification.
 For example, I am interested in

 * algorithms [(ICFP 2016)](http://informatik.uni-kiel.de/~sad/icfp2016-preprint.pdf)